In this section

 END OF Personal rights and safety

-Identity theft is a type of fraud where someone steals your personal information and uses that information to steal money, gain benefits, apply for a passport, take out loans or conduct other business illegally in your name.
+Identity theft is a type of fraud where someone steals your personal information and uses it to carry out illegal activities such as:

 There are many ways people can steal your identity.
-Your personal information is available in personal documents (eg bank statements, utility bills, medical records etc.), in identity documents (eg driver’s licence, passport and other photographic IDs) in emails, in files on your computer and on social networking sites.
+Your personal information is freely available in personal documents (eg bank statements, utility bills, medical records), in identity documents (eg driver licence, passport and other photographic IDs), in emails, in files on your computer and on social networking sites.

-Identity thieves may gain access to your information by stealing your wallet, going through your garbage, stealing your mail, hacking into your computer or breaking into your house to steal personal documents.
+Identity thieves can access your information by stealing your wallet, going through your garbage, stealing your mail, hacking into your computer or breaking into your house to steal personal documents.

-Identity thieves may also trick you into giving them your personal details.
-For example, they may send you an email or phone you pretending to collect information on behalf of your bank or utility provider.
+They may also trick you into giving them your personal details.
+For example, they may send you an email or call you pretending to collect information on behalf of your bank or utility provider.
 This is called ‘phishing’.

 You should never give out personal information unless you can confirm the identity of the person asking for the information.